All Five Boroughs in Less Than Three Hours: My Experience Running the 2024 NYC Marathon

 The best part about leaving for the race from my apartment was that my neighbors were able to yell out affirmations to me like “Bless you, child!” and “I’m wishing you well!” (don’t ask me what they were doing outside at 4 a.m.—welcome to Bed-Stuy), as I hopped into an Uber with my teammate/training partner, headed to Manhattan.

 The good vibes continued once we got on the bus with a bunch of usual faces—our other teammates.
 I ate my typical race morning peanut butter bagel and banana and consumed my salt water concoctions (key before a marathon if you’re a heavy, salty sweater like me).
-As we inched closer to the starting line, driving over the Verrazano Bridge, looking back at the big, beautiful concrete jungle across the water, an indescribable feeling rushes over me, getting me absolutely hyped out of my mind for what’s soon to come.
+As we inch closer to the starting line, driving over the Verrazano Bridge, looking back at the big, beautiful concrete jungle across the water, an indescribable feeling rushes over me, getting me absolutely hyped out of my mind for what’s soon to come.

-I don’t take it for granted that I’m part of an elite group of runners that gets to travel to the start in a warm coach bus and be indoors before the race—with our own bathrooms, coffee, food, hydration, and places to put our feet up—because most people have to just sit on the grass outside.
+I don’t take it for granted that I’m part of an elite group of runners who get to travel to the start in a warm coach bus and be indoors before the race—with our own bathrooms, coffee, food, hydration, and places to put our feet up—because most people have to just sit on the grass outside.
 We’re the first group to go off behind the professional field, at 9:10am, and we have our own National Guard escort (they all link arms, which is super cool) to the starting line.
 The National Anthem is sung, the race director introduces the professional field and makes his final remarks, I fist-bump and hug my teammates and competitors for the last of the best wishes on a great race, and before I know it, the starting canon (yes, you heard me right, a canon!) goes off, Frank Sinatra is singing “I want to be a part of it, New York, New York,” over the loud speakers, and in this magical moment, we’re off to the races up the very same, very large bridge we just drove over a few hours earlier.

-What makes running the NYC Marathon so special and unlike any other marathon in the world is that you get to run through all five boroughs of the city, starting in Staten Island, going over the Verrazano Bridge to Brooklyn, going over the Pulaski Bridge to Queens, going over the Queensboro Bridge to Manhattan, and going over the Willis Avenue Bridge to the Bronx, before heading back into Manhattan to finish in THE Central Park.
+What makes running the NYC Marathon so special and unlike any other marathon in the world is that you get to run through all five boroughs of the city, starting in Staten Island, going over the Verrazano Bridge to Brooklyn, the Pulaski Bridge to Queens, the Queensboro Bridge to Manhattan, and the Willis Avenue Bridge to the Bronx, before heading back into Manhattan to finish in THE Central Park.
 Name a more iconic race course (I’ll wait).
 The crowd support and energy of the NYC Marathon is unmatched, where the only time you won’t have 100,000 fans cheering you on is when you’re passing over any of the bridges.

 Although I always carefully study a marathon course before race day, it can’t compare to the way you know the ins and outs of your home course, the streets you run every day.
-It sounds like cliché, but I’m not kidding when I say the miles flew by.
-I always knew what was coming next in each mile, around every turn, which one of my friends or family members was going to be coming up next, and I was able to see almost everybody I knew in every spot they were cheering and greet them with a wave, peace sign, or rock on symbol.
+It sounds cliché, but I’m not kidding when I say the miles flew by.

 I thought it was just because I work at PWR LIFT that I was seeing our tents and signs all over in all five boroughs, but my other friends running the marathon told me later that they saw us everywhere too and appreciated the hydration PWR UP along the course.
 I know our funny signs made people laugh and motivated them to keep moving forward.
 Add my coworkers to the list of people cheering for me on marathon day.